Omkar-2003/Omkar-2003/README.md

 - 👋 Hi, I’m @Omkar-2003
-- A Web Developer Aspiring to be a full stack developer, also good at solving DSA problems.
-Experienced with WEB-DEV projects.
-Well-versed in numerous programming languages including HTML5, CSS , JavaScript , JAVA ,Node.js , Express.js ,API, MongoDB.
+Software Developer with around 1 year of experience, specializing in Java, Spring Boot, Node.js, GraphQL, Angular, and PostgreSQL.
+Skilled in scalable API development, system optimization, and building efficient backend solutions for real-world applications.
+Worked on Barbera, an online services platform with 1,000+ users, contributing to backend development and performance optimization.
 And eager to learn new things.
 - 📫 How to reach me via Github ;mail id :- kaleomkar8369@gmail.com
+-
   ...

 <!---